 Signs and Symptoms

 Symptoms are usually mild.
 In up to half of all cases, the disease is so mild that symptoms are hard to identify.
 The most distinctive sign of rubella is swollen lymph nodes behind the ear, in the neck, and at the back of the head.
 A pink rash is usually the first sign in younger children.
-In older children and adults, it is more common to have a low-grade fever, malaise (feeling unwell), loss of appetite, swollen glands, and upper respiratory infection for 1 - 5 days before the onset of full blown disease.
+In older children and adults, it is more common to have a low-grade fever, malaise (feeling unwell), loss of appetite, swollen glands, and upper respiratory infection for 1 to 5 days before the onset of full blown disease.

 Other signs and symptoms include: